urinieto/msaf/msaf/algorithms/olda/README.md

     ./fit_olda_model.py ~/datasets/Segments/ out_salami/EstBeats_SALAMI-i_data.pickle models/EstBeats_SALAMI-i.npy -d SALAMI-i

-* Use the `models/EstBeats_SALAMI-i.npy` model to estimate new data.
+* Use the `models/EstBeats_SALAMI-i.npy` model to estimate new data, by setting it up in the `config.py` file.